BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 I recommend catching a Nincada and evolving it to get a Shedinja.
 It's helpful in a game like this... and for finally beating a certain trainer in East Gearen in a bit.
 Grab the hidden *Elemental Seed*.

 Anyways, head back outside and cross the bridge.
 After a scene, enter this door.
 Get the hidden *Nest Ball* and *Max Repel*.
 Use the lift on the left.
 Outside, follow the path and grab the hidden *PP Up* and *Green Shard*.
 Look through the binoculars if you wish.
 Jump down into the left tile of the water specifically.
 Grab the *5 Exp.
 Candy L*, *Heart Scale*, and *Red Shard* as well as hidden *Green Shard*, and mine some rocks.
-Get a hidden *Hyper Potion* below, then go back up the lift.
-Jump down the rightmost water tile.
+Grab the *Mountain Field Readout*, then get a hidden *Hyper Potion* below.
+Go back up the lift and jump down the rightmost water tile.
 Pick up the hidden *Red Shard*.

 !battle(["Demetra",:XENGRUNT_F,0], "Cave Field")